 The variety was the result of improper preparation of the working dies at the Philadelphia Mint.
 In the typical process, the working hub is pressed against heated die blanks to place the incuse image onto the dies.
 To ensure all details are properly transferred, multiple impressions of the hub against the die are necessary.
 If the die rotates between impressions, some or all of the lettering and devices will appear doubled.
 All coins struck with the impacted die display the doubling.

-Approximately 40,000 cents were struck with the doubling.
-Mint employees decided to release about 24,000 pieces into circulation since they were already mixed with other coins.
-Examples turned up in the Boston and New York area and were immediately in demand.
+An estimated 40,000 examples of the 1955 Doubled Die Lincoln Cent were produced.
+Of this amount, approximately 24,000 pieces were released into circulated since they had already been mixed with other coins.
+Examples soon turned up in Boston and the New York area and were immediately in high demand.
 This is still the case, and high grade examples with full red color bring strong prices at auction.